TPN GENERAL FAQs

 The TPN is a joint venture between two major entertainment industry associations, the Motion Picture Association (MPA) and the Content Delivery & Security Association (CDSA), the worldwide leaders in third-party entertainment industry assessments.

 What happens to the current MPA and CDSA content protection programs?

-Both associations will cease their individual security assessment programs and focus exclusively on managing and developing the TPN initiative.
+Both associations have ceased their individual security assessment programs and focus exclusively on managing and developing the TPN initiative.
 The MPA will continue to maintain and update their content security best practices.
 CLICK HERE to view the content security best practices hosted on the MPA website.

 What happens to the MPA and CDSA?